European Banking Federation

 30 Jul 2020

-Their ask — The federation requests that data spaces enable cross-sector data sharing, not just within sectors.
+Message — The federation requests that data spaces enable cross-sector data sharing, not just within sectors.
 They want voluntary participation in consent forms and involvement in any governance structure.
 They emphasize standardization should leverage existing industry mechanisms.123

-How it helps them — This would let banks access customer data from other sectors for faster credit assessments.4
+Why — This would let banks access customer data from other sectors for faster credit assessments.4

-Who loses — Platform users and consumers lose control as banks gain easier access to their commercial data.5
+Impact — Platform users and consumers lose control as banks gain easier access to their commercial data.5

 Banking Federation Seeks Delay for ESG Investment Rules